Package Leaflet: Information for the User

 Tamsulosina Combix is not indicated for use in women.

 In men, abnormal ejaculation (ejaculation disorder) has been observed.
-This means that semen does not exit the body through the urethra, but instead enters the bladder (retrograde ejaculation) or the volume of ejaculation is reduced or non-existent (ejaculatory insufficiency).
+This means that the semen does not exit the body through the urethra, but instead enters the bladder (retrograde ejaculation) or that the volume of ejaculation is smaller or non-existent (ejaculatory insufficiency).
 This phenomenon is harmless.

 There is no evidence that Tamsulosina Combix affects the ability to drive or operate machines or equipment.
-However, you should be aware that it may cause dizziness, in which case you should not perform activities that require attention.
+However, you should keep in mind that it may cause dizziness, in which case you should not perform activities that require attention.

 If you take moreTamsulosina Combix than you should

-Taking too much tamsulosina can cause an unwanted drop in blood pressure and an increase in heart rate, with a feeling of dizziness.
+Taking too much tamsulosine may cause an undesirable decrease in blood pressure and an increase in heart rate, with a feeling of fainting.
 Consult your doctor immediately if you have taken too much Tamsulosina Combix.

-If you have forgotten to take Tamsulosina Combix as recommended, you can take your daily dose later in the same day.
-If you have missed a day's dose, simply continue taking your daily capsule as prescribed.
-Do not take a double dose to compensate for the missed doses.
+If you have forgotten to take Tamsulosina Combix as recommended, you can take your daily dose later on the same day.
+If you have missed a dose for one day, simply continue taking your daily capsule as prescribed.
+Do not take a double dose to make up for the missed doses.

 If you interrupt treatment with Tamsulosina Combix

-When treatment with Tamsulosina Combix is discontinued prematurely, your original symptoms may return.
-Therefore, take Tamsulosina Combix for the entire time your doctor prescribes, even if your symptoms have disappeared.
-Always consult your doctor if you decide to discontinue treatment.
+When treatment with Tamsulosina Combix is abandoned prematurely, your original symptoms may return.
+Therefore, take Tamsulosina Combix for the entire time your doctor prescribes it, even if your symptoms have disappeared.
+Always consult your doctor if you decide to stop treatment.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.